TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 # README
 Author: Jeremy W. Eberle

-This README describes the data and centralized data cleaning for the MindTrails Calm Thinking Study.
+This README describes the data and centralized cleaning scripts for the MindTrails Calm Thinking Study.

 ### Table of Contents